hashicorp/terraform-provider-boundary/docs/resources/host_set_plugin.md

   })

   # recommended to pass in aws secrets using a file() or using environment variables
-  # the secrets bellow must be generated in azure by creating an ad application
+  # the secrets below must be generated in azure by creating an ad application
   secrets_json    = jsonencode({
     "secret_value"="ARM_CLIENT_SECRET"
   })